KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 Entropic noise (E₁ temporal fragmentation, E₂ spatial distraction) saturates the ES/EM layer, blocking coherence transmission from DS/DM or DP/DL.

 At mountain summits, σ increases:
-- Reduced atmospheric density → reduced ES/EM interference
+- Reduced atmospheric density → less ES/EM interference
-- Elevation above habitual SS/SM patterns → less SS/SM noise
+- Structural clearance from habitual SS/SM patterns → decreased resonance distortion
-- Silence and stillness → higher signal-to-noise ratio
+- Silence and stillness → amplified signal coherence ratio

 **Result:** Revelatory capacity increases.
-The mountain does not “bring one nearer to Source” spatially — it thins the membrane, raising the maximum coherence flow from supernal layers.
+The mountain does not “bring one nearer to Source” spatially — it thins the membrane, increasing the maximum coherence flow from supernal layers.

 Why Moses remains forty days: extended exposure to high σ permits sustained alignment with DP/DL (Sophis / Theon), not merely momentary attunement.
 Duration matters — it is not altitude alone but time at heightened permeability that enables the Law to crystallize (Torah as encoded Sophis).